Skip to content

 Marauder

-• Viable income: Agriculture, Commercial
+• Viable income: Agriculture, Industry

 • Cannot explore — all land must be acquired through combat against NPCs or other players